-Phase 1A is complete of the Big Creek activity.
-Phase 1B has completed a substantial portion of the dirt/civil work.
-The contractor has focused on maintaining erosion control and has begun grading for amenity placement for Phase 1C.
-According to project manager reports 80% of the total work has been completed for Phase 1B.
+Phase 1A of the Big Creek activity is complete.
+Phase 1B is complete as of as of 3rd quarter.
+Project managers will oversee the punch-list for Phase 1B during 4Q of 2023 and closeout.
 Phase 1C is currently undergoing some design alterations to reduce costs to assist in possibly funding shortfalls for construction of Phases 3A and 3B.
 The grant team is also seeking additional funding from outside sources to account for the continued inflation and construction cost increases.
-Phase 1D (levee wall) is well underway with construction completion now marked at 85%.
-The levee wall has proved to be a contentious construction item as the United States Army Corps of Engineers (USACOE) has not been pleased with the quality of work on the levee wall.
-The general contractor has been making efforts to rectify the situation.
-Phase 1E is under construction; however, the continuous line of recent storms has not allowed for work tbe conducted since June 25th.
-Phase 2A is now well underway with earthwork and pump installation site preparation.
-However, recent severe storms has slowed progress.
-Although the construction site has held through the storms, the surrounding community has not faired well.
+Phase 1D construction continued through 3Q 2023.
+The United States Army Corps of Engineers (USACOE) continues to monitor the levee wall.
+Phase 1E is under construction; however, site and construction challenges continue to arise that require continued design alterations.
+Phase 2A construction continues with earthwork and pump installation.
 Phase 2B is under redesign to allow the use of the existing Jones-Boyd right-of-way as a multi-use path to save funds for other phases.
-The City of Millington has verbally agreed to abandon the right-of-way and Tennessee Department of Transportation (TDOT) has also agreed to abandon the right-of-way through their Surplus Property Board.
-The grant team will apply for the abandonment within the next few weeks.
-Phase 3A has recieved permit approval and the design is complete.
-The project was bid during the 2nd quarter.
-The lowest and best bis was from Precise Concrete, LLC for \$2,179,669.50.
+TDOT has notified the grant team that they have some issues with the altering of the ROW for a multi-use path.
+The grant team is partnering with TDOT to determine a path forward.
+Phase 3A received the lowest and best bid from Precise Concrete, LLC for

+\$2,179,669.50.
 The grant team anticipates awarding the project and executing a contract within the next few weeks.
-Despite efforts of the grant team to move Phase 3A along quickly, the project requires access to the Naval Support Activity Mid-South.
+Despite efforts of the grant team to move Phase 3A along quickly, the project requires access permitting to the Naval Support Activity Mid-South.
 The access request was initiated in 4th quarter 2022.
-The Navy's liason has reported another two months before access is granted.
-All is well with the request with the Navy; however, the grant team did not anticipate such a long approval process.
-Phase 3B was also bid in the 2nd quarter with the lowest and best bid provided by Polivka International Compay at \$6,923,127.00.
-The grant team is currently reviewing the bid for possible award within the coming months.
+The Navy's liaison has reported the process is underway and all is well.
+However, the grant team did not anticipate such a long approval process.
+Phase 3B was also bid in the 2nd quarter with the lowest and best bid provided by Polivka International Company at \$6,923,127.00.
+Unfortunately, the grant team had to cancel the bid due to lack of funds. the grant team will move forward to advertise the project with just the base metrics in hopes of receiving bids within the project budget.

-Activity Progress Narrative Type:
+Accomplishments Performance Measures

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Acres wetlands 100 100/500
+of Acres wetlands